The Public Demands RF Safety for Unprotected Workers

 I believe at this critical point in time [the FCC has] a unique opportunity to assist in protecting workers and others and to lead the industry into continued growth.

 Dr. Amelio is a scientist and physicist with a career in the communications industry spanning 48 years.
-His letter to the FCC addresses the antiquated provisions put in place to maintain the safety of those working near wireless transmitting antennas, and bring about a level of protection to shield first responders and third-party workers from the dangers of RF radiation exposure as they are unaware while performing their day-to-day duties.
+His letter to the FCC addresses the antiquated provisions put in place to maintain the safety of those working near wireless transmitting antennas, and bring about a level of protection to shield first responders and third-party workers from the dangers of RF radiation exposure as they are unaware while performing their day-to-day duties at their worksites.
 Dr. Amelio’s call to action is just one of many demanding safety for the American worker.

 Over the years, the following labor unions have expressed concern over RF radiation injuries to their members at wireless transmission sites: